Alaska Glaciers and Denali: How to See Both on One Trip

 Assuming Every Alaska Cruise Includes Glacier Bay

 Glacier Bay is not included on every Alaska cruise.
-If it matters to you, choose the itinerary carefully.
+If it matters to you, choose the itinerary carefully and confirm the national park is listed by name.

 Assuming a Cruise Includes Denali